-

 Description

-Tocopheryl acetate, or tocopherol acetate , is an esterified and stabilized form of vitamin E. Used for its antioxidant , it protects formulations against oxidation and contributes to the preservation of the nutritional and cosmetic quality of products.
-The dosage of tocopheryl acetate is carried out by HPLC-DAD or LC-MS , guaranteeing precise quantification of this molecule in oils, capsules, creams or enriched formulations.
+Tocopheryl acetate, or tocopherol acetate , is a stabilized esterified form of vitamin E. Used for its antioxidant , it protects formulations against oxidation and helps preserve the nutritional and cosmetic quality of products.
+Tocopheryl acetate levels are measured using HPLC-DAD or LC-MS , ensuring precise quantification of this molecule in oils, capsules, creams, or enriched formulations.

 Tocopheryl acetate is one of the most stable forms of vitamin E, frequently added to products: